Restricted drivers are seven times more likely to be involved in a fatal or serious injury crash than other drivers.

 Factors that lead to crashes

-Here are some common factors that cause crashes where youth drivers are at fault:
+Here are some common factors that caused crashes between 2019 and 2023 where youth drivers were at fault:

 • 40% of crashes included alcohol.